ILayon/cse15l-lab-reports/labreport2.md

 ## What I Learned in Week 3
 * During week 3, I learned the definitions of symptoms and failure-inducing inputs, along with how to identify or create failure-inducing inputs and how to identify symptoms in a Java program.
+A failure-inducing input is an input that, when tested, causes a program to produce an error, such as when an array containing elements produced an error for the reversed method.
+A sympton is the behaviors exhibited by a program, which could be intended (ie. what is displayed in a website), or could be the results of a bug in the program (ie. an IndexOutOfBounds error).